The cybersecurity principles

 The govern principles are:

-- GOVERN-1: A Chief Information Security Officer provides leadership and oversight of cyber security.
+- GOVERN-1: A chief information security officer provides leadership and oversight of cybersecurity.

 - GOVERN-2: Security risk management activities for systems, applications and data are embedded into organisational risk management frameworks.